pete3n/nix-offline-iso/README.md

 # NixOS Offline ISO Builder

-This repository provides a flake template for creating offlinesdfasdfk ISO images of the NixOS Calamares installer with Gnome.
+This repository provides a flake template for creating offline ISO images of the NixOS Calamares installer with Gnome.

 It patches over v0.3.19 of the [Calamares NixOS Extensions](https://github.com/NixOS/calamares-nixos-extensions/tree/calamares)